piedb-dev/piestream/src/risedevtool/README.md

 ### Logs and Artifacts

-- All artifacts of RiseDev will be stored in .risingwave folder.
+- All artifacts of RiseDev will be stored in .piestream folder.
 - The log folder contains log of all components.
 - RiseDev uses tmux to manage all components.
 Use tmux a to attach to the tmux session, and you will find all components running in the background.